pwittchen/ydocker/README.md

 When you have problems with Docker on Mac OS X:
 - [Install Docker Toolbox](https://getcarina.com/docs/tutorials/docker-install-mac/) and open Docker Quickstart Terminal with **default** system terminal
 - On Mac OS X in Docker Quickstart Terminal docker commands **should not have sudo keywords** in the beginning.
 That's why `ydocker.sh` shell script contains a lot of "if" statements for Linux and OS X, which is subject of improvement in the future.
+- Check if size of the VM is big enough
+- Optionally, you can create VM with Ubuntu via VirtualBox and build container there.
+Remember about proper disk size.

 Remarks
 -------